[HISTORY: Adopted by the Board of Supervisors of the Township of Lower Salford as indicated in article histories. Amendments noted where applicable.]

 - Lower Salford Township.

 Eligibility.
-As of the effective date of this section, police officers who have not retired prior to the implementation of the DROP program may enter into DROP on the first day of any month following completion of 25 years of credited service and attaining the age of 50.
+As of the effective date of this section, police officers who have not retired prior to the implementation of the DROP program may enter into DROP in accordance with the following requirements.

 Written election.
 A police officer electing to participate in the DROP must complete and execute a DROP option form prepared by the Township, which shall evidence the member's participation in the DROP.
 The form must be signed by the member and notarized and submitted to the Township prior to the date on which the member wishes the DROP option to be effective.
-The DROP option notice shall include an irrevocable notice to the Township by the member, that the member shall resign from employment with the Lower Salford Township Police Department effective on a specific date (the "resignation date").
-In no event shall the resignation date be shorter than 12 months or longer than 36 months from the execution of the DROP option form.
+The DROP option notice shall include an irrevocable notice to the Township by the member that the member shall resign from employment with the Lower Salford Township Police Department effective on a specific date (the "resignation date").
+Members who enter the DROP immediately upon their superannuation date shall be eligible for the maximum resignation date of 60 months from such date.
+Members who enter the DROP within six months after their superannuation date shall be eligible for a maximum resignation date of 48 months from the execution of the DROP option form.
+Members who enter the DROP six months or later after their superannuation date shall be eligible for a maximum resignation date of 36 months from the execution of the DROP option form.
+The maximum resignation date for police officers who reached their superannuation date prior to January 1, 2018, shall be as follows: i) 60 months from the execution of the DROP option form should they enter the DROP period before February 1, 2018; ii) 48 months from the execution of the DROP option form should they enter the DROP between February 1, 2018, and June 30, 2018; or iii) 36 months from the execution of the DROP option form should they enter the DROP on or after July 1, 2018.
+Following the member's resignation date, the normal monthly pension benefit will be paid to the police officer.
 An officer shall cease to work as a police officer on the officer's resignation date, unless the Township terminates or honorably discharges the officer prior to the resignation date.
-The police officer in the deferred retirement option program may change the termination date of participation in the deferred retirement option program to an earlier date by giving a minimum six months’ written notice.
+The police officer in the deferred retirement option program may change the termination date of participation in the deferred retirement option program to an earlier date by giving a minimum six months' written notice.
 In addition, all retirement documents required by the Police Pension Plan Administrator must be filed and presented to the Township for approval of retirement and payment of pension.
 Once a retirement application has been approved by the Township, it is irrevocable.

 Pension contributions.
 A police officer shall not be required to make any contributions to the fund during his/her DROP period.